timescale/docs/timescaledb/getting-started/launch-timescaledb.md

 Creating a Timescale Cloud account is fast and simple, allowing you to explore TimescaleDB free for 30 days, no credit card required.
-We're just excited that you're ready to dive into the world of time-series data with TimescaleDB!
+We're just excited that you're ready to dive into the world of time-series data with TimescaleDB.

 <highlight type="tip">
 If you would prefer to set up TimescaleDB in your own environment and follow